Digital Agency / Enterprise Web 2022 6 months

 Systematic Performance Transformation

-We implemented a comprehensive performance optimization strategy covering code, images, caching, and rendering, with continuous monitoring to prevent regression.
+We implemented a thorough performance optimization strategy covering code, images, caching, and rendering, with continuous monitoring to prevent regression.

 1